-This tends to be the first hurdle.
+Don’t have an idea yet that you’re dying to write?
+Then this tends to be the first hurdle.
 If you don’t know what you love, how can you produce it?
 Actually, this part is fairly easy, as long as you like reading and are willing to be honest with yourself.
-(And if you don’t like reading, but still want to write, well you’re going to have a really hard time with this writing thing, because nothing teaches you writing as well as seeing how other people do it.)
+(And if you don’t like reading, but still want to write, well you’re going to have a really hard time, because nothing teaches you writing as well as seeing how other people do it.)

 Here’s something to try.
 Make a list of some of your favorite novels.
 For each of them, ask yourself what made you like it.
-Was it the strong internal conflict keeping the couple apart?
-The slow, sensuous way they fell in love?
+Was it the strong internal conflict keeping the protagonist from his goal?
 The funny sidekick?
-The lovely Italian setting that came alive on the page?
+The vivid setting that came alive on the page?
 The twisty plot, keeping you on your toes?
 The sparkling dialog?